 - inadequate segregation of duties

 - opportunities for management override

 - absence of monitoring controls

-- complex organizational structure - unauthorized access to physical assets - inadequate reconciliations of key accounts, especially bank accounts - access to cash that is not supervised or reconciled by someone else
+- complex organizational structure

+- unauthorized access to physical assets - inadequate reconciliations of key accounts, especially bank accounts - access to cash that it not supervised or reconciled by someone else

 The ability to rationalize is important.
-Unless fraudsters are outright criminals, they will often want to come up with an excuse for their behavior.
+Unless fraudsters are outright criminals, they will often be able to come up with an excuse for their behavior.
 "Accounting rules don't specifically disallow it" or "the company owes me" are potential rationales.
 Other common rationalizations include:

-- Unfair financial treatment (perceived) in relationship to other company employees - "It is only temporary," or "it's a loan from the company" - "I deserve it" - "The company is so big, it won't miss anything" - "The company is unethical" - "The company comes by its profits in a way that exploits people"
+- Unfair financial treatment (perceived) in relationship to other company employees - "It is only temporary", or "it's a loan from the company" - "I deserve it" - "The company is so big they won't miss it" - "The company is unethical" - "The company comes by its profits in a way that exploits people".